biopragmatics/oquat/docs/unknowns/source/uberon.md

 # uberon

-## `AOO` (1)
+## `AOO`

+There are 1 usages of `AOO` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20AOO)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20AOO).

 | curie   |   usages | nodes                                                           |
 |---------|----------|-----------------------------------------------------------------|
 | AOO:LAP |        1 | [UBERON:3000406](http://purl.obolibrary.org/obo/UBERON_3000406) |

-## `ASD` (1)
+## `ASD`

+There are 1 usages of `ASD` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ASD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ASD).

 | curie   |   usages | nodes                                                           |
 |---------|----------|-----------------------------------------------------------------|
 | ASD:BJB |        1 | [UBERON:3010449](http://purl.obolibrary.org/obo/UBERON_3010449) |

-## `BGEE` (2)
+## `BGEE`

+There are 2 usages of `BGEE` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BGEE)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BGEE).

 | curie          |   usages | nodes                                                                                                                            |
 |----------------|----------|----------------------------------------------------------------------------------------------------------------------------------|
 | BGEE:ANiknejad |        2 | [UBERON:0005998](http://purl.obolibrary.org/obo/UBERON_0005998), [UBERON:0014854](http://purl.obolibrary.org/obo/UBERON_0014854) |
 | BGEE:ANN       |        1 | [UBERON:0003929](http://purl.obolibrary.org/obo/UBERON_0003929)                                                                  |

-## `BRAINSPAN` (1)
+## `BRAINSPAN`

+There are 1 usages of `BRAINSPAN` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BRAINSPAN)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BRAINSPAN).

 | curie               |   usages | nodes                                                                                                                                                                                                                                                                                                                                    |
 |---------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | BRAINSPAN:BRAINSPAN |        6 | [UBERON:0001950](http://purl.obolibrary.org/obo/UBERON_0001950), [UBERON:0004035](http://purl.obolibrary.org/obo/UBERON_0004035), [UBERON:0004040](http://purl.obolibrary.org/obo/UBERON_0004040), [UBERON:0005343](http://purl.obolibrary.org/obo/UBERON_0005343), [UBERON:0014935](http://purl.obolibrary.org/obo/UBERON_0014935), ... |

-## `Bgee` (1)
+## `Bgee`

+There are 1 usages of `Bgee` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Bgee)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Bgee).

 | curie   |   usages | nodes                                                                                                                                                                                                                                                                                                                                    |
 |---------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Bgee:AN |        5 | [UBERON:0018241](http://purl.obolibrary.org/obo/UBERON_0018241), [UBERON:0018685](http://purl.obolibrary.org/obo/UBERON_0018685), [UBERON:0034919](http://purl.obolibrary.org/obo/UBERON_0034919), [UBERON:0034920](http://purl.obolibrary.org/obo/UBERON_0034920), [UBERON:0035602](http://purl.obolibrary.org/obo/UBERON_0035602), ... |

-## `BrainInfo` (2)
+## `BrainInfo`

+There are 2 usages of `BrainInfo` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BrainInfo)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BrainInfo).

 | curie          |   usages | nodes                                                           |
 |----------------|----------|-----------------------------------------------------------------|
 | BrainInfo:512  |        1 | [UBERON:0002043](http://purl.obolibrary.org/obo/UBERON_0002043) |
 | BrainInfo:2102 |        1 | [UBERON:0002436](http://purl.obolibrary.org/obo/UBERON_0002436) |

-## `FBC` (1)
+## `FBC`

+There are 1 usages of `FBC` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20FBC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20FBC).

 | curie   |   usages | nodes                                                                                                                                                                                                                                                                                                                                    |
 |---------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | FBC:DOS |       15 | [UBERON:6000128](http://purl.obolibrary.org/obo/UBERON_6000128), [UBERON:6001055](http://purl.obolibrary.org/obo/UBERON_6001055), [UBERON:6001056](http://purl.obolibrary.org/obo/UBERON_6001056), [UBERON:6001059](http://purl.obolibrary.org/obo/UBERON_6001059), [UBERON:6004203](http://purl.obolibrary.org/obo/UBERON_6004203), ... |

-## `FEED` (2)
+## `FEED`

+There are 2 usages of `FEED` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20FEED)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20FEED).

 | curie     |   usages | nodes                                                                                                                                                                                                                                                                                                                                    |
 |-----------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | FEED:FEED |       12 | [UBERON:0006328](http://purl.obolibrary.org/obo/UBERON_0006328), [UBERON:0010939](http://purl.obolibrary.org/obo/UBERON_0010939), [UBERON:0010943](http://purl.obolibrary.org/obo/UBERON_0010943), [UBERON:0010944](http://purl.obolibrary.org/obo/UBERON_0010944), [UBERON:0010954](http://purl.obolibrary.org/obo/UBERON_0010954), ... |
 | FEED:rd   |        1 | [UBERON:0006719](http://purl.obolibrary.org/obo/UBERON_0006719)                                                                                                                                                                                                                                                                          |

-## `GAID` (771)
+## `GAID`

+There are 771 usages of `GAID` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GAID)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GAID).

 <details>
 <summary>Click to expand the `GAID` table</summary>